dsobral/ADER17S/material/ADER17_practical.md

 **Task**: In Galaxy, use Trimmomatic to remove low quality bases from the example datasets.
 Notice that the default method in Trimmomatic is a 4bp window average, with a threshold of Q=20.
 Finally, look at the impact using FastQC of trimmed reads.
 NOTE: Trimmomatic requires you to specify that you use the "standard" Phred Q scale (fastqsanger), which was different from the one used in older datasets (before 2012), so you need to manually change the datatype of your dataset from generic fastq to fastqsanger.

-## LO 4.2 - Use tools such as cutadapt to remove adaptors and other artefactual sequences from your reads
+## <a id="LO4.2">LO 4.2 - Use tools such as cutadapt to remove adaptors and other artefactual sequences from your reads</a>

 Sequence machines often require that you add specific sequences (adaptors) to your DNA so that it can be sequenced.
 For many different reasons, such sequences may end up in your read, and you usually want to remove these adaptors.
 Moreover, cDNAs may contain parts of the non-genomic polyA tails that are part of mature mRNAs.
 Since these sequences are not part of the genome, they may prevent proper alignment and need to be removed before proceeding.